NathalieSurman/Just-The-Scraps/README.md

 # Just-The-Scraps

-Just the Scraps is a free market place for fashion designers or people who love to sew but don't know what to do with their extra fabrics to donate these fabrics back to the community.
-This website allows you to post your fabrics, rolls of fabric, or scraps of fabric in hopes that others can make something out of nothing.
+Just the Scraps is a free marketplace for fashion designers or people who love to sew but need help with what to do with their extra fabrics to donate them back to the community.
+This website allows you to post your fabrics, rolls of cloth, or fabric scraps, hoping others can make something out of nothing.

 ## This is the Login page